snowjaguar625/nodebestpractices/README.md

 ## ![✔] 1.3 Wrap common utilities as NPM packages

 **TL;DR:** In a large app that constitues multiple code base, cross-cutting-conern utilities like logger, encryption and a like, should be wrapped by your own code and exposed as private NPM packages.
-This makes it shared among multiple code bases and projects
+This allows sharing them among multiple code bases and projects

 **Otherwise:** You'll have to invent your own deployment and dependency wheel